 Stage Assistant - Jae Suen

 Photography - Michael Donnelly

-Made by Design For Life for the Safer Internet Ireland Awareness Centre, Professional Development Service for Teachers - Technology in Education (PDST)
+Promise was a short movie featuring Kildare Youth Theatre actors, made by Design For Life for the Safer Internet Ireland Awareness Centre, a Professional Development Service for Teachers organised by Technology in Education (PDST), and Watch Your Space.

-This film features young performers from Kildare Youth Theatre filmed in January 2013 in The Lir, Dublin as part of a nationawide government initiative to help prevent cyberbullying.
+This film features young performers from Kildare Youth Theatre and was recorded in January 2013 in The Lír College, Dublin and was a part of a nation-wide government initiative to help prevent cyberbullying.